ExpediaGroup/lodging-connectivity-java-sdk/docs/supply-client.md

 ```

 ## Available Operations
-The SDK offers a set of queries & mutations you can execute using the `SupplyClient`.
+The SDK offers a set of queries & mutations you can execute using the `ReservationClient`.
 Below is an overview list of the available operations.

 <br />

-### SupplyClient - Queries
+### ReservationClient - Queries

 <hr />